turingschool-examples/frontend-mod-1-prework/day_3/README.md

-# Day 3 - If Statements and Loops
+# Day 3 - If Statements

 One of the most important concepts in computer programming is knowing when and how to tell the computer to do either _one_ thing or _another_ thing based on a set of simple criteria.
 We accomplish this with If-Statements, which you will learn about today.